realpepsiman/command-lines-and-pipes/README.md

 What the program does with the arguments is entirely up to the program.
 The shell doesn’t know, nor does it care.
 That is the program’s responsibility.
 The way to find out what they mean is using `man some-command`.

 When you write your own programs, you have access to the arguments that a user provides on the command line.
-Where you have them depends on the programming language you use, and I will show you how to get at them in Python, the language we use for this class, next week.
+Where you have them depends on the programming language you use, and we will show you how to get at them in Python, the language we use for this class, next week.

 Anyway, when you execute a command, you will be running a program, and that program gets the arguments you provided.